cristinadobre/cristinadobre.github.io/projects.md

 This is a game developed in Unity over the course of a 2-weeks Game Development module in Goldsmiths UoL.
 StarWing Genetica is a one player space-themed shooter game, partly inspired by classic arcade games.
 In this game, a genetic algorithm is used to evolve better enemy agents over time.
 [Here's a short gameplay.](https://www.youtube.com/watch?v=n4fnTExbxMs&feature=youtu.be)

 It was designed and built by a team of three: Charlie Ringer, Valerio Bonametti, and myself.

+---
+---
+*So what now?
+Maybe check out [what I'm doing now](https://cristinadobre.github.io/now.html) or see some basic stuff [about me](https://cristinadobre.github.io/)!*